 Providing resources to help educators understand how important a PLN is and how to connect is the key to transforming teachers.
 There is very little time and few avenues open now to help teachers.
 I am at a point where I feel as if there are all these cool things teachers could be doing, but the time and opportunity to share them just doesn't exist.
 My hope in moving forward is that something changes and that helping, guiding, coaching teachers becomes something that actually happens and makes a difference.
+That new learning becomes the driving force behind change in our classroom.
 We just aren't there yet.
 Others are getting there I know and we just have to keep trying.
 School for kids today just shouldn't look and feel like it did even 10 years ago.

 So tonight, I am tired and feel like nothing is changing.
 The good news is there will be something that will happen soon I know that will inspire a different post.